General U.S. Tax Information for International Students on F and J visas

 5. Your current U.S. and foreign addresses

-Make a copy for your record and send it to this address via U.S. postal mail:
+Make a copy of your completed Form 8843 and store it with your other important documents.
+Send it to this address via U.S. postal mail:

 Department of the Treasury